-Unlike many of the ingredients I feature, hemp lacks a long aphrodisiac history.
+Unlike many of the ingredients I feature in my list of foods of love, the benefits of hemp lacks a long aphrodisiac history.
 Yet there are references in works such as Wedeck’s Dictionary of Aphrodisiacs and Davenport’s Aphrodisiacs and Love Stimulants to the aphrodisiac effects of cannabis and hash.
-Timothy Leary’s Search for the True Aphrodisiac makes the claim that hashish and marijuana will initially increase libido and chronic use will cause “sexual inversion.”
+Timothy Leary’s Search for the True Aphrodisiac makes the claim that hashish and marijuana will initially increase libido, and chronic use will cause “sexual inversion.”
 As far as I can tell, Leary’s assertion is not backed by science.
 But I’m guessing that it’s likely very accurate and based on his own extensive field research.

-Hemp seeds do contain a trace amount of THC, which is part of the reason its growth in the culinary market has been slow.
-(However it has been deemed safe for consumers of all ages.)
-The amount is, in fact, so low, that a Canadian study shows that even with daily consumption of hemp, no THC would show up on a standard drug test.
+If you’re planning to eat hemp for health, you should be aware that the seeds do contain a trace amount of THC, which is part of the reason its growth in the culinary market has been slow.
+However it has been deemed safe for consumers of all ages.
+(According to Healthline, those who have been dependent on cannabis should probably avoid hemp seeds.)

 FREE APHRODISIAC NEWSLETTER